I Ain't a Judas: Plot

 Following The Governor's brief but costly attack on the prison, Hershel wants to abandon it.
 Merle points out it is too late for that; The Governor has had enough time to block all possible escape routes.
 Moreover, The Governor can besiege the prison and starve them out.
 Rick and Glenn, however, argue that the group should stay, even though they don't have enough ammunition to clear out the walkers.
 Rick begins to walk away causing Hershel to challenge him to get his head clear so that he can lead them.
 Even Carl sees his father would benefit from some rest, and suggests that he let Hershel and Daryl take charge.

 The Governor is readying Woodbury for total war.
-Civilians, including women and adolescents, are given weapons and taught to use them, in preparation for combat.
+Civilians, including adolescents and disabled citizens, are given weapons and taught to use them, in preparation for combat.
 Andrea is disturbed by this and asks to leave to negotiate a peace with the prison, but The Governor discourages her, implying that she will not be welcomed back if she leaves.

 Andrea asks Milton to help her sneak out, which Milton reports back to The Governor (as per his assignment to "keep tabs on her").
 The Governor tells Milton to help her.
 In the woods, Milton helps Andrea capture and disable a walker, hacking off its arms, breaking its jaws, and tethering it, imitating Michonne.
 While they are doing so, Tyreese's group comes upon them and kills several approaching walkers.
 Milton agrees to take Tyreese's group back to Woodbury, while Andrea leaves with her disabled walker for the prison.

 At the prison, Glenn quietly suggests handing Merle over to The Governor in a desperate hope of appeasing him.
 Merle, meanwhile, tries to make amends with Michonne for trying to kill her, stating he was only following orders and was not proud of all that that entailed.